dawidkotarba/blog/_posts/2020-11-07-jenkins-for-the-smart-and-lazy.md

     }
 }
 ```
-More info about i.e. conditional execution can be found here: https://www.jenkins.io/blog/2017/01/19/converting-conditional-to-pipeline/
+More info about i.e. conditional execution can be found here: [Converting conditional to pipeline](https://www.jenkins.io/blog/2017/01/19/converting-conditional-to-pipeline).

 There are a bunch of useful plugins that can be configured this way.
 If someone is working with BitBucket, I strongly recommend using the "Bitbucket Server Notifier Plugin for Jenkins".
 The configuration is incredibly simple, and we will gain the ability to recognize whether our particular commit is building correctly in Jenkins by looking at BitBucket.